MOON-LINKS/dd/workforce-saas-spec.md

   - Manager logs external costs not tied to worker billing: hospital bills, government taxes, electricity, rent, fuel/transportation, etc.
   - Each expense: `category`, `amount`, `date`, `recurring` (yes/no)
   - **Optionally linked** to a specific worker and/or a specific job (nullable foreign keys) — supports future job-cost/margin analysis without forcing every expense into a job
+- **Upcoming Bills** (new — distinct from Expenses and from Billing & Invoices)
+  - Represents money the **organization owes out** with a due date — NOT an already-paid expense, and NOT an invoice the org sends to a client
+  - Manager adds a bill with an attached image/proof, a due date, and it auto-sends a reminder a set number of days before due (e.g. bill due Aug 10 → reminder sent Aug 1)
+  - Marked paid/unpaid; once paid, can optionally convert into or link to an Expense record
+  - Optionally linkable to a worker and/or job, same pattern as Expenses
 - **Billing & Invoices**
   - Auto-generated monthly invoice per client/job
   - Full documented breakdown: hours worked, rate, amount paid, amount owed, revenue, and anything else added/paid/received